mars0i/masonclj/README.md

 the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)

-## What is masonclj and how does one use it?
+## What is in masonclj and how does one use it?

-The [masonclj
+See the [masonclj
 documentation](https://github.com/mars0i/masonclj/blob/master/doc/masonclj/README.md)
-is in the doc/masonclj directory.
+in the doc/masonclj directory.

 ## Useful background material